-BIOL 107 - Introductory Biology I 4 hours (offered fall)
+BIOL 107 - Introductory Biology I

 This course presents the unifying concepts of biology with a focus on the nature and philosophy of biological science, evolution by natural selection and the central role of DNA in evolution.
 Cellular and molecular levels of organization are studied.
 Laboratory investigations are included.
 Required of all Biology majors.